sravya15280203/Data-Aggregation-and-Analysis-for-Web-Based-Exploration-of-Hydrocarbons/README.md

 Hydrocarbon Exploration Web Application
 Overview
-This repository contains the source code and documentation for a web application designed for the exploration of hydrocarbons.
-The application is built using HTML, Flask, Python, and SQLite, providing users with a convenient interface to retrieve information about molecules.
+This repository contains the source code for a web application designed for exploring hydrocarbons.
+The application is built using HTML, Flask, Python, and SQLite, allowing users to retrieve information about molecules based on their name, formula, or SMILE representation.

-Key Features
+Features
 Molecule Information Retrieval:

-Enables users to retrieve information about a molecule using its name, formula, or SMILE representation.
+Retrieve information about a molecule using its name, formula, or SMILE representation.
-Integration with Datasets:
+Dataset Integration:

-Enhances the use of datasets from PyAR, QM9, and RDKit by seamlessly integrating them into an SQLite database.
+Seamless integration with datasets from PyAR, QM9, and RDKit, enhancing the application's functionality.
-Scalable Web Application:
+Scalable Design:

-Designed and implemented a scalable web application following the principles of Client-Server Architecture.
+Implementation follows the principles of Client-Server Architecture for scalability.